What Are Needle-Free Vaccines

-BD Technologies and Innovation, who create next-generation technologies in Durham, NC, developed a needle-free vaccine delivery system as part of a grant supported by the Grand Challenges in Global Health initiative.
+BD Technologies and Innovation, which create next-generation technologies in Durham, NC, developed a needle-free vaccines delivery system as part of a grant supported by the Grand Challenges in Global Health initiative.
 To be viable in small villages within developing countries—which, more times than not, is where the greatest need lies—the system cannot require the use of refrigeration or electricity of any sort and it must be simple to administer by minimally-trained personnel.

-Also, the system must be effective on children, ages 1-4—who are not capable of cooperation—or adults, and must be effectively kept safe from spreading disease, which can be done easily by not allowing re-use.
+Also, the system must be effective on children, ages 1-4—who are not capable of cooperation—or adults and must be effectively kept safe from spreading disease, which can be done easily by not allowing re-use.
 Finally, the system must be relatively compact for shipping, it cannot require any special means of disposal, and, most importantly of all, it must have a cost-per-unit dose equal to, or, less than, existing injection methods.
-This posed as a grand challenge for hardware engineers.
+This posed a grand challenge for hardware engineers.